kadasz/image-mosquitto/README.md

 Password file called `passwd` is included in the image.
 The file has one default  user - `mosquitto` with password of `Mosquitto!`

+#### To use a custom configuration file you need mount local directory where `mosquitto.conf` file saved - see below on volume mappings!

 ### To test MQTT service

 When run the container from builded image (as above) which is named  `mqtt` enter: